-In our last blog we looked at the PR planning process and h...
+In our last blog we looked at the fun process of thinking up

 6 things to consider

 1) What is your goal for each PR campaign?

 3) What do you want that audience to do as a result of the

 4) How do you intend to measure that result?